pytroll/fcidecomp/documentation/installation-manual/installation.rst

     conda activate fcidecomp

-Unzip the Conda packages.
+Unzip the FCIDECOMP Conda packages.
 They end up in a directory which ends with ``conda-channel``.
 Execute (replace ``$CONDA_CHANNEL_PATH`` with the path to the directory, including ``conda-channel``)::

     conda install -y -c anaconda -c conda-forge -c $CONDA_CHANNEL_PATH fcidecomp